 Choosing the overall design and general décor of your living space can really help your house feel like ‘home’.
 Window placement and styles add tremendously to this concept.
-You can go for traditional and cozy with defined living areas and wood windows or contemporary open space with vinyl windows.
+You can go for traditional and cozy with defined living areas contemporary open space with vinyl windows.
 You can have a bay window that gives the perfect seating area and wide views of the gorgeous land or a picture window to provide an uninterrupted view.

 Windows not only contribute to the beauty of the aesthetics of your home but the environmental functionality of it as well.
 Having certain window types allows you to have a home that is more energy-efficient to save on total energy costs and also keep your home cool when you want it cool – and warm when you want it warm.

 Most commonly in your home, you may be looking at getting replacement windows.
 Replacement windows are windows that would be new but would be the same shape and size to fit the existing place that the windows are already located in the home.
 This process doesn’t require new holes and framing that would need to be made in the home.

 New window placements mean starting out fresh on a blank wall with windows.
 Essentially, an opening and framing would be made where there otherwise was not an existing window before.
 Often times when laying out home renovations, people overlook the possibility of adding new window placements.
 It is a more involved process, but it can really make a drab room come to life.